 Should I still apply for my F-1 or J-1 visa?

-Yes.
-If you plan to come to U-M for the Winter Term, you should check with the U.S. embassy or consulate nearest you to find out more about their plans and about your options for scheduling an appointment for a visa interview.
+Plan to apply for your visa early if you plan to come to U-M. for the Winter Term, but remember that visas will not be issued more than 120 days prior to the program start date on your I-20 or DS-2019 form.
+Check with the U.S. embassy or consulate nearest you to find out more about their plans and about your options for scheduling an appointment for a visa interview.
 As visa issuance resumes, there may be significant delays due to backlogs and new physical distancing protocols at embassies and consulates.
-Try to schedule your visa interview appointment soon so that you will be able to obtain your visa in time for the Winter Term.

 If I study remotely from outside the U.S., will I be required to enroll in the international student health insurance plan?